If you love your espresso, you may like the idea of making it yourself. But isn’t this difficult to do?

 There is not much to say about the blend of coffee, other than – Experiment!
 Only you will know which type of coffee you prefer, and that will come down to trying out a range of blends to find the ones you like.

-Whether you keep it simple or you opt for a double cup of blended java beans, or you experiment with beans from different countries, just make sure you try out a range of options until you find some that you like the best.
+Whether you keep it simple or you opt for a double cup of blended java beans, or you experiment with beans from different countries, just make sure you try

 The Espresso-Making Process